 How does a paid sick days policy affect business?

-Paid Sick Leave: Prevalence, Provision, and Usage among Full-Time Workers in Private Industry.
-See Demographic Studies section below for a description.
+Paid Sick Leave: Prevalence, Provision, and Usage Among Full-Time Workers in Private Industry.
+U.S. Bureau of Labor Statistics, 2012.
+See demographic studies section below for a description.

 Policy brief about Connecticut’s paid sick days proposal.
 Estimates the cost of providing paid sick days as a percentage of businesses’ gross sales.
 Using industry-specific data, concludes that the cost to those employers covered under the proposal who are not currently providing paid sick days will average .05% (five one-hundredths of a percent) of sales, a miniscule cost compared to other business costs.